 A granny flat is defined as a “secondary dwelling”, as opposed to the “main dwelling” on a homeowner’s property.
 It has many aliases, which include

 - Fonzie flat

 - Tiny house

-In legalese, a granny flat is built in a residential zone, with only one of them being built on a single property.
-To be considered a granny flat, the secondary dwelling must not be bigger than 60 square metres in NSW and can be any size in Victoria.
-It may or may not be attached to the main dwelling, but it must have its own, separate pedestrian access.
+Legally, property owners construct granny flats in residential areas, and only one can be built on a single property.
+To qualify as a granny flat, it must not exceed 60 square meters in NSW and can vary in size in Victoria.
+It may or may not connect to the main house, but it must have its own separate walkway.